hderyke/redditclassifier/README.md

 # redditclassifier
 These scripts provide a straightforward method to create powerful models that perform binary classification on Reddit posts, as well as a script for emailing targeted posts to specified recipients.
 ## Language
 These scripts are written in Python.
-Python 3.12 or higer is required.
+Python 3.12 or higher is required.

 ## Dependencies
 Dependencies can be found in the requirements.txt folder.
 Please install all dependencies before using these scripts.